afrid0315/aws-azure-devops-interview_questions/kubernetes/README.md

 #### 35. What is the difference between Docker container and Kubernetes pod?

 **Answer**.
 A pod in kubernetes is a runtime specification of a container in docker.
 A pod provides more declarative way of defining using YAML and you can run more than one container in pod.

+#### 36. What are the types of services within kubernetes?

+**Answer**.
+There are three types of services in kubernetes that user can create.
+- ClusterIp Mode
+- Nodeport Mode
+- LoadBalancer Mode